 This second aspect of access, the need to welcome people into spaces, seems much harder for people to grasp.
 As the pushback to attempts to make spaces physically accessible clearly illustrates, there’s a lot of resistance to the idea that people with disabilities belong in public.
 Access is associated with resentment and anger in many cases, and these are things that people can read.
 It is easy to tell when you are not welcome; even if the door is open and the person standing there is smiling and saying ‘come in,’ the body language says otherwise.

 But it goes deeper than that.
-A space can be completely physically safe for her; people are being careful around her dogs, the ground is suitable for her to walk on, there are no bags or carelessly placed chairs in her way, but it’s still not accessible.
+A space can be completely physically safe; people are being careful around the dogs, the ground is suitable for them to walk on, there are no bags or carelessly placed chairs in their way, but it’s still not accessible.
 Because people are pointing and staring.
 Because everyone’s going ‘look at the doggie!’
-They may not personally bother her or the dog, but they are still making the space inaccessible by remarking on her, reminding her that service dog teams are alien and strange and must be commented upon.
+They may not personally bother the handler or the dog, but they are still making the space inaccessible by remarking on their presence, reminding them that service dog teams are alien and strange and must be commented upon.

 Remarking on disability is only one of the ways people can make a space inaccessible.
 There are so many subtle cuts people can use to make it clear that the crips are not welcome, whether it’s talking in a patronising voice to a wheelchair user, or facing an interpreter instead of a Deaf person, or telling your children not to point and stare[1.
 I can’t speak for other disabled people, but when I’m out being visibly disabled, I don’t mind answering questions from children.
 And in fact vastly prefer a kid coming up to me and saying ‘why are you wearing an eyepatch’ to overhearing ‘hush, Sally, that nice lady (double cringe, here, thanks to casual misgendering) doesn’t want to be bothered.’
 I’d rather curious children get information from the source than a garbled version tinged with fear or possibly hatred of disability.] because that’s rude while talking in a loud, penetrating voice about ‘the disabled.’